 The course team will draw on theoretical perspectives including education, wellbeing, psychology, sociology and social policy, while specific topics covered will include political and pedagogical curriculum approaches, differentiation and inclusion, the role and value of reflection in scaffolding children’s learning and development.

-Throughout the course, you’ll critically reflect on your everyday practice, helping to develop your skills to become an informed practitioner, manager, teacher of childhood teaching and learning environments.
+Throughout the course, you’ll critically reflect on your everyday practice, helping to develop your skills to become an informed practitioner and manager.

 The course is assessed using a variety of methods over the two years of study, including essays, reports, projects, oral presentations, observations, reflective journals and an online discussion forum.